servioticy/servioticy-vagrant/README.md

 - The provision script handles either the startup of the services, so use `vagrant up --provision` when starting the VM.

+- If you use Windows as your host system, note that you may encounter issues with the End-of-Line codification (CRLF in Windows vs LF in Unix/OSX).
+To avoid problems, use the following command in your git configuration (assuming you are not a developer committing code) before cloning this repository
+`git config --global core.autocrlf false`

 ##Credits